-SURV2001 Geomatics and Environmental CADD 42.0 Hours
+SURV2002 Environmental Surveying 42.0 Hours

-This course is an introduction to survey concepts, measurements and computations and automated surveying.
-It stresses continued development of skills in preparing and interpreting environmental land survey and engineering drawings using CADD as the drafting tool.
-Emphasis will be placed on field surveying and students will learn to capture electronic field data, download and utilize that information for environmental applications.
-Advanced CADD techniques and procedures will be applied to the creation of drawings.
+This course is an introduction to survey concepts, measurements, computations and automated surveying.
+It covers the required mathematical concepts, the theory and operation of survey instruments, the measurement of distances and angles, leveling and all associated calculations.
+Emphasis will be placed on field surveying where students will learn to capture electronic field data and utilize that information for environmental applications.